cncf/tag-security/supply-chain-security/README.md

 in the [catalog of supply chain compromises](./compromises) suggests some mitigation techniques for the more well understood categories.

-# Supply Chain Security Paper
+# Supply chain security paper

 STAG (Security Technical Advisory Group) has put work into a comprehensive software supply chain paper highlighting best practices for high and medium risk environments.
 Please check